 SMGs are your best friend for those final duels at short range.
 But be sure to come equipped with weapons that are suitable for all situations.
 At the end of the match, it’s not uncommon to have an SMG and an assault rifle in our arsenal.
 Snipers are good, too, but they’re harder to use and require lots of practice to master.

 How to win by being sneaky

 There is nothing wrong with sneaking around and camping in locations.
 If you’re a player who prefers that style, your best asset is patience.
 When heading to the next circle, you will want to stay at the edge of the current area.
 Unlike the aggressive player, you will want to remain as far away from the action as possible until the very end.

 This means heading to locations that are empty and collecting loot in anticipation of those final duels at the end of the match.
 If you hear shots nearby, head in the opposite direction, or find a good bush and watch what happens.
 One of the biggest misunderstandings players have about Fortnite is attacking every player you see.
 Survival, not kill count, gives you victory.

 We recommend hiding in the shadows when you see other fights and waiting until the coast is clear to move.
 As the match nears its end, many players are in a hurry or have a full inventory and can leave behind valuable weapons.
 Take advantage of that.
-This also applies to drops.
-Never approach a drop first, at least not right away.
+This also applies to Supply Drops.
+Never approach a Drop first, at least not right away.
 Instead, wait nearby and observe.
 If no one shows up after a bit, go for it.